Wanna make people scream for your ideas this Halloween on Pinterest?

 If you have both a sweet tooth and OCD, keep reading.

-Plus Halloween confuse me because all my life my parents said: 'never accept candy from strangers' and now it appears children can grab them for free.
+Plus Halloween confuses me because all my life my parents said: 'never accept candy from strangers' and now it appears children can grab them for free.

 So, if Halloween has to be, I celebrate it my way.

 I have a strong predilection for black, in all its infinite shades but I’m not into the costumes.
 Costumes are a pain, sorry.
-Like a pair of knee-highs, flesh-colored.
+Like a pair of knee-highs, flesh-coloured.

 And I turn the oven already at 200°C for an orange & squash soup with vegan bacon.

 I’m also ready to be “stuffed”, because I like to think heaven is a place where you finish one dessert, and there’s another one inside.
 When it comes to candy, no tricks here: chocolate.
 Cakes, cookies, pops don’t care.
 For me, when it comes to chocolate too much is almost enough.